SM57 vs SM58

 Both of these workhorses are known for being ridiculously durable.
 Check out the SM58 torture test below where they drop it from a roof, pour beer on it, microwave it, and more.

-Both mics have what Shure calls a “pneumatic shock-mount system”.
-This insulates the internal cartridge from mechanical vibration.
+Both mics have what Shure calls a “pneumatic shock-mount system” (a more advanced version of this is found on the Shure SM7B – see here for our comparison of the Shure SM7B to the SM58) This insulates the internal cartridge from mechanical vibration.
 As a result, Shure SM series mics have lower handling noise.

 Sound